Helping millions of people navigate the world of technology.

 Hardware and Device troubleshooter command in Run tool

-Step 3: In the Hardware and Devices window, click the Advanced option.
+Step 3: In the Hardware and Devices window, click on Advanced.

 Advanced option in troubleshooter

-Step 4: Check box next to the Apply repairs automatically and click Next button.
+Step 4: Check the box for Apply repairs automatically and click Next.

 Next option introubleshooter

-The troubleshooter will scan your computer for issues and suggest you a solution to fix the problem.
+Step 5: The troubleshooter will scan your computer for issues and suggest a solution.
 Click the Apply this fix option to confirm.

 Apply this fix option in troubleshooter

-User Account Control (UAC) is an important security feature that ensures no app can make unauthorized changes to your computer.
-When User Account Control is enabled, apps and tasks always require administrator permission to make any changes to the system.
+When User Account Control is enabled, apps and tasks always require administrator permission to make changes to the system.
+However, this protective measure can interfere with trusted apps and cause errors.

-Step 1: Press the Windows key to open the Start menu and type Control Panel in the search bar and click Enter.
+Step 1: Press the Windows key to open the Start menu, type Control Panel in the search bar, and click Enter.

 Control Panel in Start menu

-Step 2: In the Control Panel, choose the System and Security option.
+Step 2: In the Control Panel, choose System and Security.

 System and Security option in Control Panel